stevedonovan/gentle-intro/src/object-orientation.md

 assert_eq!(f.name(),"boo".to_string());
 assert_eq!(f.upper_case(),"BOO".to_string());
 ```
-This is a _kind_ of code reuse, true, but note that it does not apply to data, only the interface!
+This is a _kind_ of code reuse, true, but note that it does not apply to the data, only the interface!

 ## Ducks and Generics